apache/shardingsphere/document/current/content/manual/sharding-proxy/usage.en.md

 2. Use SPI methods in logic coding and put the generated jar package to the lib catalog of Sharding-Proxy.
 3. Follow [Configuration Rules](/en/manual/sharding-proxy/configuration/) to set the registry center and use it.

+### Use of user-defined sharding algorithm class

+TODO

 ## Distributed Transactions

 Sharding-Proxy natively supports XA transactions and there is no need for extra configurations.